Native Nations

 The word Sioux is from Nadouessioux.
 As I understand it, it was a French corruption of an Objiway word.

-The language of the Sioux is also spoke by the Assiniboin Indians.
+The language of the Sioux is also spoken by the Assiniboin Indians.

 A delegation of the nation was represented at the 1898 Trans-Mississippi International Exposition and Indian Congress in Omaha.